People often confuse “losses” and “loses” because they look similar, but they are completely different in meaning and use.

 - Single “s” → verb (loses)

-Loses or Losses in Everyday Examples
+Loses and Losses in Everyday Examples

 1. Emails